-Fig 3-1.
-Solid gray: exact calculation of insolation on a bare spot at 9.5 AU with A = 0.6, at latitude 30°, a sub-solar latitude of 2.24°, and an hour angle at zero phase of -6 hours (-90°).
+Fig 3-1.1 Solid gray: numerical calculation of insolation on a bare spot at 9.5 AU with A = 0.6, at latitude 30°, a sub-solar latitude of 2.24°, and an hour angle at zero phase of -6 hours (-90°).
 The off-center maximum heating was chosen to force complex coefficients of the sinusoidal expansion.
-Dashed: sinusoidal approximation with M=1, which captures the approximate phase and amplitude of the solar forcing.
-Dot-dashed: sinusoidal approximation, with M=7.
+Solid: sinusoidal approximation with M=1, which captures the approximate phase and amplitude of the solar forcing.
+Dashed: sinusoidal approximation, with M=7, which is hard to see except at the "corners" near dawn and dusk because of the accuracy of this approximation.

 As discussed in more detail in Paper I, the temperature can be written in terms of sinusoidal terms as well.
 If the density, specific heat, and thermal conductivity are constant with depth, then the solution to the diffusion equation (Eq.
 3.1-2) with flux specifying the lower boundary condition (Eq.
-3.1-1) is the sum of damped waves with wavelength $2\pi\sqrt{2mZ}$ and e-folding distance of $\sqrt{2mZ}$ (Fig. 3-2), where is the thermal inertia (in cgs units of erg cm-2 K-1 s^{-1/2}, or MKS units of tiu = J m-2 K-1 s^{-1/2}), and is the skin depth, as defined by Spencer et al. (1989) and HP96.
-Other authors use definitions of the skin depths that differ by a constant from Eq.
-3.2-6 (e.g., Mellon et al. 2008).
+3.1-1) is the sum of damped waves with wavelength $2\pi\sqrt{2mZ}$ and e-folding distance of $\sqrt{2mZ}$ (Fig. 3-2), where

-$$\Gamma = \sqrt{k\rho c} \tag{3.2-5}$$
+$$\Gamma = \sqrt{k\rho c} \tag{3.2-5}^2$$